jobindjohn/vivaplus_v0.2/docs/model-doc/35-upper-extremities.md

 The humerus material charateristics are based on [@Vandenbulcke.2012] As no anisotropic material model is applied at the current stage, and transversal loading is of higher interest in the considered loading scenarios (no steering wheel), the parameters representative for transverse loading were selected.

-Bone density was corrected with the factor 1E-3 as there seems to be an error in the original paper - 1.9g/mm^2 is out of range compared to other publications and would lead to a to hevy bone.
+Bone density was corrected with the factor 1E-3 as there seems to be an error in the original paper - 1.9g/mm^2 is out of range compared to other publications and would lead to a to heavy bone.

 TODO: Implement strain rate dependency and plasticity (compression and tension).